Dawit-Dev/dawit-dev/README.md

- I am Dawit Abraha, Full Stack Developer
+ My name is Dawit Abraha, Full Stack Developer

 <!--
 **Dawit-Dev/dawit-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.